old woman hugging her sphinx cat

 It may be helpful to keep a log of any noticeable behavioral changes and calendar “good days” and “bad days” to help you further assess if your pet is making improvements or experiencing diminishing quality of life.

 Here are some indicators and behavioral changes to consider when making an assessment of your pet’s quality of life.
-If your pet is experiencing any of these conditions, pet home euthanasia would be the right decision:
+If your pet is experiencing any of these conditions, in home euthanasia would be the right decision.

 1. Is your pet able to eat and drink?
 Are they still interested in their food?
 Are they taking in enough water?